OpenDataforWeb3/Resources/CONTRIBUTING.md

 # Welcome to the ODC contributing guide
 <!-- forked from https://github.com/github/docs/blob/main/CONTRIBUTING.md-->

-Thank you for investing your time in contributing to our project!
+Thank you for investing your time in contributing to the OpenData Community!
+We are using GitHub and git as a part of working in public, together.

 <!--Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable. -->